charlieboss7654/Echo-Kilo-Studios-Nightstick/README.md

 This is a Echo Kilo Studios 'Better Nighstick' scipt!

 Features:
-Smashing of car windows and dragging people out custom ASP nightstick
+Smashing of car windows and dragging people out, custom ASP nightstick,
-Sound effects when drawing and returning the nighstick
+Sound effects when drawing and returning the nighstick,

 THIS SCRIPT WAS MADE BY ECHO KILO STUDIOS
 CHECK THE LICENCE FOR USAGE RIGHTS